• Skip to primary navigation

 • ¼ teaspoon salt

-• ¾ cup shredded carrots, about 2 carrots
+• ¾ cup shredded carrots (about 2 medium carrots)

 • ¼ cup chopped walnuts